life-itself/tao/getting-stuff-done/README.md

 ### Issue Tree

 ## How do we complete tasks?

-We use Gitlab Issues to track our work.
+We use GitHub Issues to track our work.
 Read our guide on how we use [Issues](/issues/).

 # Sprint Process